jdubois/azure-native-spring-function/README.md

 You will be able to monitor that process in the "Actions" tab of your fork of the project.

-Once the function is deployed, you can access it though the [Azure Portal](https://portal.azure.com/?WT.mc_id=github-social-judubois)
+Once the function is deployed, you can access it though the [Azure Portal](https://portal.azure.com/?WT.mc_id=github-social-judubois).
+You will there be able to monitor it and test it.